Skip to main content

 How to transfer your RRSP

-No, as long as you conduct the transfer through a registered financial institution, RRSP transfers carry no tax implications.
+No. As long as you conduct the transfer through a registered financial institution and don’t withdraw funds from the RRSP, RRSP transfers carry no tax implications.

 No, an RRSP cannot be transferred to anyone, not even a spouse.

-Yes, you are free to transfer your RRSP to another financial institution at any time, however they may impose a fee between $50 to $150 for transferring funds out of your account.
+Yes, you are able to transfer your RRSP to another financial institution at any time; however, they may impose a fee between $50 to $150 for transferring funds out of your account.
 Some institutions will reimburse those fees when you transfer an account to them.

 The only restriction is your age: you can no longer contribute to or transfer your RRSP after December 31st of the year you turn 71.
 Other than that, you can transfer your RRSP anytime you’d like.